Gentle Root Canals in Lexington, KY

 Why Do I Need a Root Canal?

 The outer layer of your tooth is composed of dental enamel, one of the hardest substances in the human body.
 Beneath dental enamel is a layer called dentin.
-Deep within the tooth, there is a chamber that holds dental pulp that provides the nutrition and blood flow to the tooth that keep it alive.
+Deep within the tooth, there is a chamber that holds dental pulp that provides the nutrition and blood flow to the tooth that keeps it alive.
 The pulp also enables nerves to enter the tooth.

 What Happens during a Root Canal?